pradeep6kumar/awadhi_bpe/README.md

 - Gradio 3.50.2+

 ## Example:
 Here is an excerpt from "Hanuman Chalisa" Written in Awadhi (A dialect of Hindi).
-If you run this on Huggingface Spaces: https://huggingface.co/spaces/pradeep6kumar2024/awadhi_bpe
+If you run this on Huggingface [Spaces](https://huggingface.co/spaces/pradeep6kumar2024/awadhi_bpe)

 You would get below mentioned Answer:

 Input: